defencedigital/moduk-service-manual/src/service-assessments/get-a-service-assessment.md

 1. Internal assessments with a panel from across Defence.
 2. External assessments with a panel from across government.

-If you are not sure how close you are to meeting the GOV.UK Service Standard, you can [get informal feedback on your service]().
+You can also check how close you are to meeting the GOV.UK Service Standard.
+[Get informal feedback on your service](/service-assessments/get-feedback-on-your-service).

 ## Internal assessments